ReallyNeedCash - Beginner's Guide to Cash App & NetSpend

 Thirdly, there is always the possibility that the circle of money will stop without finding the 8 people to make the next circle or round meaning those unlucky persons will not get any cash.

-There is also a huge chance that the participants on the wheel may be a fake bots or even actual people that are trying to scam gullible people to invest their money in this strange Wheel of Cash business scheme.
+There is also a huge chance that the participants on the wheel may be fake bots or even actual people that are trying to scam gullible people to invest their money in this strange Wheel of Cash business scheme.

 Cash App Flip Scheme